-- 2. That Select Committee notes: - 2.1. the leadership of the County Council in promoting community safety with partners through the Hampshire Community Safety Strategy Group (HCSSG), and - 2.2. the arrangements for establishing a Hampshire Violence Reduction Unit.
+- 2. That Cabinet; - a) note the leadership of the County Council in promoting community safety with partners through the Hampshire Community Safety Strategy Group (HCSSG); - b) note the arrangements for establishing a Hampshire Violence Reduction Unit; and - c) endorse the action of the Director of Adults' Health and Care in establishing an initial grant scheme which enables an element of the 2019/20 Home Office funding to tackle serious violence to be allocated to community projects.